alialaa0/Sales_Analysis_With_Excel_Creative_Benha_bootcamp/README.md

-# 🛍️ E-Commerce Sales Dashboard (Excel Power Query & Power Pivot)
+# 🛍️  Sales Dashboard (Excel Power Query & Power Pivot)

 This project showcases a comprehensive **Sales Analytics Dashboard** created in **Microsoft Excel** using **Power Query**, **Power Pivot**, and **DAX**.
 It provides actionable insights into **Sales**, **Returns**, **Customer Ratings**, and **Profit** across different branches, cities, and customer segments.